An elementary alternative to ECH capacities: Properties of the capacities

 For a given nonnegative integer $d$, if $\epsilon$ is sufficiently small, then by the previous paragraph, the orbit set of ECH index $d^2+d$ has symplectic action $d(1-\epsilon)$.
 Taking $\epsilon\to 0$, it follows from the ECH index and Monotonicity properties that

 To complete the proof of the Ball property, by the Increasing property, we need to show that

 By Monotonocity, it is enough to show that

 Here $\omega_{FS}$ denotes the Fubini-Study form on $\C P^2$, normalized so that a line has symplectic area $1$.
-As reviewed in \S\ref{sec:SW}, the upper bound \eqref{eqn:fs} follows from Taubes's ``Seiberg-Witten = Gromov'' theorem\footnote{If one is trying to avoid using Seiberg-Witten theory, one could prove the same result using Gromov-Witten theory instead.}.
+To prove \eqref{eqn:fs}, write $k=(d^2+3d)/2$; it is enough to show that for any $J\in\mc{J}(\C P^2,\omega_{FS})$ and any $x_1,\ldots,x_k\in\C P^2$, there exists a $J$-holomorphic curve, possibly with disconnected domain, of total degree $d$ passing through the points $x_1,\ldots,x_k$.
+For a given $J$, for generic $x_1,\ldots,x_k$ this was shown by Gromov \cite[\S0.2.B]{nonsqueezing} (it also follows from Taubes's ``Seiberg-Witten = Gromov'' theorem as explained in the proof of Theorem~\ref{thm:closed} below), and for arbitrary $x_1,\ldots,x_k$ it follows from Gromov compactness.

 Finally, the Asymptotics property was shown for ECH capacities in \cite[Thm.\ 1.1]{ruelle}.
-The proof there just uses the Monotonicity and Disjoint Union properties and the formula for the capacities of a cube.
+The proof there just uses the Monotonicity and Disjoint Union properties for ECH capacities and the formula for the ECH capacities of a cube.
 Theorem~\ref{thm:convex} below implies that for a cube, the ECH capacities and the capacities $c_k$ agree.
 Hence the Asymptotics property also holds for the capacities $c_k$. \end{proof}

 \begin{remark} The properties of the capacities $c_k$ in Theorem~\ref{thm:properties}, aside from the Sublinearity property, are also known to hold for ECH capacities.
 These properties of ECH capacities were proved in \cite{qech}, except for the Asymptotics property, which is a later refinement proved in \cite{ruelle}.